Split-Correctness in Information Extraction: Introduction

-\partitle{Organization} The remainder of the paper is organized as follows.
+The remainder of the paper is organized as follows.
 In Section~\ref{sec:prelim}, we give preliminary definitions and notation.
-We define the concepts of splitter, split-correctness and splittability in Section~\ref{sec:def:splitters}, and present our analysis for regular spanners in Sections~\ref{sec:prelim-regular-spanners} and~\ref{sec:regular-spanners}.
-We discuss the extensions of the framework to other problems in Section~\ref{sec:reasoning} and~\ref{sec:beyond}.
+We define the concepts of splitter, split-correctness and splittability in Section~\ref{sec:def:splitters}, and define the representations of regular spanners in Sections~\ref{sec:prelim-regular-spanners}.
+We give a summary of our main results in Section~\ref{sec:regular-results} and provide some technical foundations in Section~\ref{sec:technical-foundations}.
+We discuss the upper bounds of splitcorrectness, self-splittability and splittability in Section~\ref{sec:upper-bounds}.
+The lower bounds are discussed in Section~\ref{sec:lower-bounds}.
+We give the definition of split-existence and connect it to the problem of language primality in Section~\ref{sec:primality}, and we study problems of reasoning about document spanners in Section~\ref{sec:reasoning}.
 Finally, we conclude and discuss open problems in Section~\ref{sec:conclusions}.
-Due to space constraints, some proofs are in the Appendix.